What is Trim in a House?

 A small but powerful finish design element in a room or around a building, trim, also known as molding or casing, is one of the best ways to add depth and beauty to any room.

-It is a type of millwork used to frame windows, doors, walls, floors, and even ceilings for practical and decorative purposes.
+It is a millwork used to frame windows, doors, walls, floors, and even ceilings for practical and decorative purposes.

-They add depth, detail, and richness to any room; it is by far the best way to make any home stand out, then come out looking like a million dollar house.
+They add depth, detail, and richness to any room; they are the best way to make any home stand out and look like a million-dollar house.

-Trims are mostly made of wood, but these days also come in more affordable synthetic materials like polystyrene, polyurethane, and PVC.
-It can also be of plaster.
+Trims are mostly made of wood, but nowadays, they can also be made of more affordable synthetic materials like polystyrene, polyurethane, and PVC.
+They can also be plaster.

-There are several types of trims, baseboards, crown moldings, window, and door casings, and chair rails, all of which work together to form a cohesive look that becomes an integral part of your architecture.
-And keeping track of them all can be a bit confusing.
+There are several types of trim, baseboards, crown moldings, window and door casings, and chair rails, all of which work together to form a cohesive look that becomes an integral part of your architecture.
+Keeping track of them all can be a bit confusing.

 1. Crown Molding

-As it is named, it’s no surprise that crown molding is the king (or queen!) of trims.
+As its name suggests, crown molding is the king (or queen!) of trims.
 It has long been one of the most popular types of millwork and is still installed in homes today.

-They are usually installed along the top of about 2 to 12 inches of a wall.
-The crown molding requires mitered cuts at the corners and comes in several profiles.
+Crown molding is usually installed along the top of about 2 to 12 inches of a wall.
+It requires mitered cuts at the corners and comes in several profiles.

-It is used to provide a visual transition between walls and ceilings while helping to establish the style and decor of the room, covering the junction where the wall meets the ceiling and visually drawing attention to the feel of taller walls.
+It covers the junction where the wall meets the ceiling and visually draws attention to the feel of taller walls.

-Crown moldings can also hide imperfections in drywall or plaster in hard-to-finish corners and joints and can conceal wiring used for lighting and speakers.
+Crown moldings can also hide imperfections in drywall or plaster in hard-to-finish corners and joints and conceal wiring for lighting and speakers.

-The style and size of this trim should be carefully selected to match the dimensions and design of the room, as oversized molding can spoil the look of the walls.
+The style and size of this trim should be carefully selected to match the room’s dimensions and design, as oversized molding can spoil the look of the walls.

 It doesn’t have to be fancy, but many homeowners need a little decoration to spruce up the space.
 Trim profiles can be designed based on old column designs.